 - Irregular sleep, including trouble falling asleep and resisting bedtime

 3. Try Reading Every Day: Reading to your children can begin as early as 6 month of age.
 It is important for your kids to develop strong reading skills as it is an essential component now and later in life.
 According to the Cleveland Clinic, reading helps build a child’s self-esteem, relationships with parents and others, and success in later life3.
 Try and make reading a part of your children's bedtime routine and choose books your kids like so they view reading as a treat rather than a chore.

 4. Drink Water, Not Soda: Even though it may be difficult for your kids to understand all of the reasons why too much sugar is bad for them, you can help them understand the basics.
 According to the American Heart Association (AHA), the sugar in soft drinks provides no nutrients and also adds calories that can lead to weight problems4.
 Water is full of vital nutrients that our body's cannot live without.

 5. Stay Positive: It's easy for a child to get down on themselves when things don't go their way.
 Teach them to have a positive outlook and never give up.
 According to research in the Clinical Child and Family Psychology Review, children as well as adults can benefit from positive thinking and good relationships5.

 Along with teaching them these healthy habits, we recommend your child take NATURELO's Chewable Multivitamin for Children to make sure they are getting all their required vitamins and nutrients.
 The perfect multivitamin for children, these great-tasting, natural supplements deliver 37 vitamins and minerals from fruit and vegetable sources, along with their naturally occurring cofactors — so your kid gets Nature's full nutritional package.

-The Mayo Clinic: Screen time and children — How to guide your child 3.
-The Surprising Benefits of Reading With Your Kids, March 18, 2015
+3. The Surprising Benefits of Reading With Your Kids, March 18, 2015